QuarkChain/pm/L2/mainnet_opsigner.md

 ```

 ## Copy server TLS assets
-Copy the CA/TLS files in the tls-server folder to the new server.
+ - Copy the CA/TLS files in the tls-server folder to the new server.
+ - Change file permission: `chmod 600 ./tls-server/*`
 ```bash
 tls-server
 ├── ca.crt